diggsweden/open-source-project-template/templates/README.md

 Instruct users how to get help with this software; this might include links to an issue tracker, wiki, mailing list, etc.

-**Example**
+Example:

-If you have questions, concerns, bug reports, etc, please file an issue in this repository's Issue Tracker.
+_If you have questions, concerns, bug reports, etc, please file an issue in this repository's Issue Tracker._

 ## Contributing